sbg/sevenbridges-cwl-draft2-upgrader/README.md

 ### Convert a Platform draft2 workflow to CWL1.0 and run it on the Seven Bridges Platform

-- Prepare a development project and copy the workflow there
+- Prepare a development project and copy the workflow there.
-- Run a task in the development project with the draft2 workflow
+- Run a task in the development project with the draft2 workflow.
 - Run the upgrader script with the same app ID for `-i` and `-o` parameters to create a new revision over the draft2 wf:
-`sbg_cwl_upgrader -i <app_id> -o <app_id> -d -u`
+`sbg_cwl_upgrader -i <app_id> -o <app_id> -d -u`.
 - This will upgrade the workflow and the tools/subworkflows, and install them in the project as separate apps.
-- Rerun the task that used the draft2 workflow with the same inputs
+- Rerun the task that used the draft2 workflow with the same inputs.
-- Hope everything runs fine
+- Hope everything runs fine.
-- If not, consult the [known limitations section](#known-limitations) and do a manual intervention.
+- If not, consult the [known limitations section](#known-limitations) and do a manual intervention
 - If a tool in the workflow requires modifications, find the tool in the project, apply a fix there, and just update the tool in the workflow.

 ### Convert a Platform draft2 workflow to CWL1.0 and run it using cwltool

 - Run the upgrader script with the `-o` parameter pointing to a local file:
-`sbg_cwl_upgrader -i <app_id> -o /path/to/app.cwl -d -v`
+`sbg_cwl_upgrader -i <app_id> -o /path/to/app.cwl -d -v`.
 - This will upgrade the workflow and the tools/subworkflows, and install them in the `steps` folder alongside the main workflow.
 - Validate JS expressions in the workflow - [check this section](#checking-javascript-version-compatibility-in-expressions).
 - Validate the workflow with `cwltool --validate /path/to/app.cwl` and check for potential errors - see the [portability notes](#portability-notes) section.
 - Prepare workflow inputs for local execution and describe them in `<name>_inputs.json` file (can be either JSON or YAML).
-- Run with cwltool using `cwltool /path/to/app.cwl <name>_inputs.json`
+- Run with cwltool using `cwltool /path/to/app.cwl <name>_inputs.json`.
 - Hope everything runs fine.
 - If not, consult the [known limitations section](#known-limitations) and do a manual intervention.
 - If a tool in the workflow requires modifications, find the tool in the `steps` folder, apply a fix there, and just rerun the workflow.